-I for Icehouses.
-Scotland was and still is an agricultural nation producing food in many different forms for both the UK and abroad.
-Salmon was and still is a major part of this industry.
+Scotland was an agricultural nation producing food in many different forms for both the UK and abroad.
+Salmon was and is still today a huge part of this industry.
+This has not changed over the centuries.

-At the same time other fishing villages all around the coast where undertaking the same endeavours as smaller Icehouses can be seen at both Burghead and Findhorn.
+At the same time, other fishing villages all around the coast were undertaking the same endeavours as smaller Icehouses can be seen at both Burghead and Findhorn.